MozeBaltyk/Rkub/README.md

 ## Use Case

 Currently only install:

 - on Rocky8

 - airgap or online install

 - tarball or rpm method

 - Defined versions or versions from Stable channels

 - Canal CNI

 - Digital Ocean

-But the target to handle all the usecase below:
+But the target would be to handle all the usecase below:

 | OS     | Versions                    | Method         | CNI    | Cloud providers |  Cluster Arch         | Extra Install   |
 |--------|-----------------------------|----------------|--------|-----------------|-----------------------|-----------------|